Yuxinn-J/ip/index.md

 ## Editing the data file
 ---
-🔷 Duke task list data are saved as a JSON file [JAR file location]/data/duke.json.
+🔷 Duke task list data are saved as a txt file [JAR file location]/data/duke.txt.
 Advanced users are welcome to update data directly by editing that data file.
 > ❗ **Caution:**
->  If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+>  If your changes to the data file makes its format invalid, Duke will discard all data and start with an empty data file at the next run.

 # FAQ
 ---